-Epsom and St Helier NHS Trust Charitable Funds Committee is the Corporate Trustee.
-They decide policy and make sure it is implemented.
-Day to day management is delegated to staff of Epsom and St Helier University Hospital NHS Trust who are responsible for carrying out the decisions of the Trustee.
+Epsom and St Helier NHS Trust Board is the Corporate Trustee.
+However, day to day management of charitable funds is delegated to staff of Epsom and St Helier University Hospital NHS Trust who are responsible for carrying out the decisions of the Trustee.
 In planning activities for the year the Trustee reads and has regard to the Charity Commission's guidance on public benefit.